Skip to main content

 case "completed" if event.result is not None:

-usage = event.result.usage
+usage = event.result.usage_aggregate

 print(f"\n\n--- Cost Summary ---")